databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive-chain.md

 2. Start small and scale up as needed
    - While it may be tempting to immediately reach for the most powerful and capable models available (e.g., GPT-4, Claude), it's often more efficient to start with smaller, more lightweight models.
    - In many cases, smaller open-source alternatives like Llama 3 or DBRX can provide satisfactory results at a lower cost and with faster inference times.
 These models can be particularly effective for tasks that don't require highly complex reasoning or extensive world knowledge.
-   - As you develop and refine your RAG Agent, continuously assess the performance and limitations of your chosen model.
+   - As you develop and refine your RAG agent, continuously assess the performance and limitations of your chosen model.
 If you find that the model struggles with certain types of queries or fails to provide sufficiently detailed or accurate responses, consider scaling up to a more capable model.
    - Monitor the impact of changing models on key metrics such as response quality, latency, and cost to ensure that you're striking the right balance for the requirements of your specific use case.

 3. Optimize model parameters